Mendocino County Court Records

 Are Court Records Public in Mendocino County?

-The court provides broad electronic access to case information through re:SearchCA.
-Civil case documents are available for remote viewing by all users.
-However, certain categories of cases are restricted to in-courthouse viewing only for non-parties, and some records are entirely closed to the public.
+Civil case documents are broadly available for remote viewing through re:SearchCA.
+That said, certain case categories are restricted to in-courthouse viewing only for non-parties, and some records are closed to the public entirely.

 Records not accessible to the public include:

-- Cases made confidential by court order or changes in law
+• Cases made confidential by court order or a change in law

 Non-parties cannot remotely view criminal cases, family law cases, juvenile matters, guardianship and conservatorship proceedings, mental health cases, or any type of restraining order.
 These records must be accessed at the courthouse kiosks during business hours.
 Parties to a case and their attorneys of record retain full remote access to their own cases.

-Any time a publicly available case is made confidential by court order or by a change in law, it is removed from public view on re:SearchCA.
-The court’s electronic systems automatically enforce these restrictions.
+Any time a publicly available case is made confidential by court order or by a change in law, it is automatically removed from public view on re:SearchCA.

-For questions about access or ADA accommodations for court visits, contact the Court Administration office at (707) 468-2056 or by email at court.administration@mendocino.courts.ca.gov.
+For questions about access or ADA accommodations for courthouse visits, contact the Court Administration office at (707) 468-2056 or by email at court.administration@mendocino.courts.ca.gov.

 Mendocino County Criminal Court Records

-Criminal matters in Mendocino County — including felonies, misdemeanors, and infractions — are prosecuted in the Criminal Division of the Superior Court.
-The Criminal Clerk’s Office maintains all case files related to criminal proceedings.
+All criminal matters in Mendocino County — felonies, misdemeanors, and infractions — go through the Criminal Division of the Superior Court.
+The Criminal Clerk's Office maintains all related case files.

 Criminal Division contact: